Best Java hosting: which provider offers the most?

 The one flaw I found, if you can call it that, is that at the moment, Hostinger provides only Linux OS-based VPS hosting.
 All you Windows fanciers will probably be disappointed.
 On the other hand, Java doesn’t discriminate.

-As far as the prices are concerned, Hostinger provides 6 plans with prices ranging from $3.95 and $38.99/month.
+As far as the prices are concerned, Hostinger provides 8 plans with prices ranging from $2.99 to $77.99/month.
 That is if you opt for a 4-year subscription.
 It’s a bit much for my taste, but if you’re ready to commit, the prices are fantastic.

 Now there is no one perfect plan for everyone.
 You get to choose 1 out of 6 options depending on your project's size.
 However, since Hostinger makes it very simple to scale, I’d say to begin small and work your way up.

-When you spend so little money on something, you expect it to be too good to be true, right?
+When you get such an affordable price for hosting, you expect it to be too good to be true, right?
 Well, not with Hostinger.

 Even though the prices are crazy low, the performance exceeded all expectations.
 I got an average response time of 540ms and 100% uptime.